markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/configure.md

 ---
-title: Personal Data Encryption settings and configuration
+title: Personal Data Encryption Settings and Configuration
-description: Learn about the available options to configure Personal Data Encryption (Personal Data Encryption) and how to configure them via Microsoft Intune or Configuration Service Providers (CSP). ms.topic: how-to ms.date: 09/24/2024
+description: Learn about the available options to configure Personal Data Encryption and how to configure them via Microsoft Intune or Configuration Service Providers (CSP). ms.topic: how-to ms.date: 03/12/2025
 ---

 # Personal Data Encryption settings and configuration